lazyArtisan/lazyArtisan/README.md

 * I graduated from the University of Seoul with a degree in Physics
 * I worked in the Income Statistics Division at [KOSTAT](https://kostat.go.kr/anse/) for 1 year and 4 months
-* I am currently aspiring to become a game programmer
+* I am currently aspiring to become a game developer
 * I studied Computer Science at [KRAFTON JUNGLE](https://jungle.krafton.com/) for 5 months

 ### 🌱 My Blog